-It is entirely forgivable when lumpen phrases emerge half-formed in the heat of the play – spontaneity trumps sonority – but the delayed timing and measured delivery of this one suggested the commentator had been chiselling away at it for a while.
-Intoned after the Houston doubles final in that plodding myth-making metre favoured by American sports-callers, such lines grant easy ammunition to those who dismiss English as an ugly language.
+It is entirely forgivable when lumpen phrases emerge half-formed in the heat of play – spontaneity trumps sonority – but the delayed timing and measured delivery of this one suggested the commentator had been chiselling away at it for a while.
+Intoned after the Houston doubles final in that plodding, myth-making metre favoured by American sports-callers, such lines grant easy ammunition to those who dismiss English as an ugly language.
 Certainly it’s a language that doesn’t yield up its music casually.
-The same phrase in Italian would no doubt sing, and by the time Verdi was through with it, it’d probably make you sing along.
-But coming from an ambitious yet tone-deaf English-speaker with no sense of cadence, it merely makes you sigh.
+The same phrase in Italian would no doubt sing, and by the time Verdi was through with it, it’d probably have you singing along.
+But coming from an ambitious yet tone-deaf English-speaker with no sense of cadence, it merely made me sigh.

 Still, I cannot fault its content.
 Jamie Murray, ably assisted by the even less heralded John Peers, had indeed defeated the resplendent Bryan brothers, recovering from a first set hiding and saving a championship point before triumphing 12-10 in the deciding match tiebreak.
 Their recovery in the second set tiebreak was particularly stirring, as they came back from 0-3 to win seven consecutive points.

 It was certainly the most exciting tennis match I saw this week, although for sheer drama it was narrowly topped by the US Masters play-off at Augusta.
-Adam Scott – if anything, too heralded – has therefore eclipsed Peers as the Australian sporting story of the week.
+Adam Scott – too heralded, if anything – has therefore eclipsed Peers as the Australian sporting story of the week.
 For his troubles Scott was hustled to an anachronistic log cabin and draped in a spiffy green crested blazer, whereas Peers and Murray were obliged to dive-bomb into a pool.
 Horses for courses, I suppose.

 A day later John Isner was elegantly gliding into that same pool, having defeated Nicolas Almagro in the Houston singles final.
 It’s one of the nicer rituals at the US Men’s Claycourt Championships: having toiled away for a week on a court that looks like it has been sluiced with used dishwater, the victor is permitted to cleanse and cool his worn body.
 Although it wasn’t a long final, it had been a warm and sunny day in Houston, and the giant American was cramping such that he hadn’t been able to sit down during the press conference.
 A sudden plunge into cold water was surely just the thing.
 It always makes for a slightly awkward moment once the players are actually in the water, with the pool ringed around by tournament staff and media.
 Should one swim around for a bit?
 Perhaps crack some jokes?
 Or just get straight out?
 Isner got straight out.